 An actual organic product is labeled as an “organic”, which is a unique prescribed designation of products that have been produced in accordance with the Act and the regulations made thereunder.
 The main purpose of organic production is to protect the health and life of humans, to protect nature and the environment, and to protect consumers.
 The constant understanding of natural processes seeks to preserve nature, especially from chemical preparations, heavy metals, and genetically modified organisms and according to other principles described in laws and regulations, all for the sake of preserving natural resources and balance.

-The meaning and origin of the term organic farming and food
+What is Organic Farming?
+The meaning and origin of the term

 In 1939, Lord Northbourne coined the term “organic farming” in his book “A Look at the Land” (1940), based on his concept of considering a farm as an organism, to describe a holistic, environmentally balanced approach to agricultural production, in contrast, what he called “chemical agriculture” (referring to artificial fertility and not an organic entity).
 This is different from the scientific use of the term “organic”, which refers to the type of carbon-containing molecules.